iosphere/ISHHoverBar/README.md

 The bar is backed by a `UIVisualEffectsView` allowing you to select from several styles.
 You can customize most aspects of the view via *Interface Builder*.

+## Basic usage

+### Setting the bar's contents

+The `ISHHoverBar` is populated similarly to a `UIToolbar` using instances of `UIBarButtonItem`.
+The content can be changed at any time by setting the `items` property.
+The layout and `intrinsicContentSize` will automatically be updated.

+A few limitation apply: `ISHHoverBar` only supports instances of `UIBarButtonItem` that have a `title`, `image` or `customView` (subclass of `UIControl`).
+Most importantly `UIBarButtonItem` instances created using a `UIBarButtonSystemItem` are not supported as access to the underlying content is restricted to private APIs.

+### Appearance and orientation

+The `ISHHoverBar` supports a vertical or horizontal layout.
+The orientation can be changed at any time by setting the `orientation` property (default is vertical).
+Use auto layout to place the bar in your views.

+The following aspects of the `ISHHoverBar` can be changed via code or *Interface Builder*:

+* Shadow:
+  * `shadowColor`
+  * `shadowOpacity`
+  * `shadowRadius`
+* Corner radius: `cornerRadius`
+* Border (also applied to separators between items):
+  * `borderWidth`
+  * `borderColor`

 ## General info

-The framework is written in **Objective-C** to allow easy integration into any iOS project and has fully documented headers. `ISHHoverBar` is annotated for easy integration into *Swift* code bases.
+`ISHHoverBar` is written in **Objective-C** to allow easy integration into any iOS project and has fully documented headers.
+It is annotated for easy integration into *Swift* code bases.

 The `ISHHoverBar` class and sample app have a **Deployment Target** of **iOS8**.